 Start a dialogue at the beginning of the year and set your goals and objectives clearly.
 Whatever your goals are, keep them in mind when designing your plan, and make sure that parents are kept up to date with any changes that may arise over the year.

 Ask parents what communication methods are best for them.
 Do not assume that parents are all the same.
 Using multiple communication methods allows parents to hear from you in ways that work for them.

 Parents will not only be hearing from you—the school will be communicating with them about schoolwide issues as well.
 You also want to be sure that they are aware of the full range of resources, as parents may need help in ensuring their child gets the best education you can give them.

 Pay attention to results.
 Don’t let it be an item on the checklist; make it a strategy for achieving your larger classroom goals.
 Whatever your plan is, open up the lines of communications with parents, and set them up to talk with their kids each day about their school day.

 Ultimately, the connection between parents and teachers, despite the strain that may often occur—sometimes may frequently occur—is something that needs to be well-defined and worked on, like every other kind of relationship that we hold valuable in our lives, and now, more than ever, we need teachers who understand this and are willing to work with parents to build these relationships, just as they would with the children they teach.

 Interested in learning more about California’s teacher credentialing programs?
-Alliant’s California School of Education offers a variety of degrees, certificates, and credentials.
+Alliant’s California School of Education offers a variety of degrees, certificates, and online teaching credentials.
 For more information contact an Alliant admissions counselor today.